vasudevaraob/Practice-Projects/CoreJavaConcepts/README.md

 			2. Multiple Level inheritance

 	2. Encapsulation
-		 - Process of binding variables and methods into single entity	 Using
+		 - Process of binding variables and methods into single entity	 Using(We can create a fully 			encapsulated class in Java by making all the data members of the class private.
+Now we can 			use setter and getter methods to set and get the data in it.)
 		 - isolate the members from one class to other class
 		 - We can implement the Abstraction and data hiding/Data Binding
 	3. Polymorphism
 		 - A single entity will show multiple behaviour
 		 - Can achieve flexibility

+		 There are two ways to overload the method in java By changing number of arguments
+          By changing the data type

 		 	1. Compile Time polymorphism/OverLoading/Static Binding/Early Binding
 		 	2. Run Time polymorphism/OverRidding/Dynamic Binding/Lazy Binding